hexointed/Thuquhux/README.md

 We will try to add more features when we have time.
 Hopefully, the game will support non-trivial object deformation, some fluid dynamics, and terrain modification.
-NPCs are also planned.
+NPCs with pathfinding are also planned.